Are you wondering “Is my browser secure?” Follow these super-easy steps to get the best browser security for a safer web browsing experience.

 Security Settings to Use for Firefox, Chrome, and Explorer

 While the security settings we’re proposing below won’t make your browser completely safe from hackers, they will go a long way in keeping you safe from most attacks.
-Without further ado, let’s take a look at how to boost your browser security:

 How to Secure Firefox?